-A soothing box contains items that are fun to touch, see, listen to, taste, smell or move about.
-It helps children access their ‘thinking brain’, and learn to notice, name and regulate their emotions.
+A soothing box can help your child feel safe, relaxed and grounded.
+It works by stimulating their senses.
+It contains items that are fun to touch, see, listen to, taste, smell or move about.
+It helps children access their ‘thinking brain’ and learn to notice, name and regulate their emotions.

 You can make a soothing box from a shoe box, storage box or container.
 Spend some time together decorating the box with paint or craft materials to make it special.